 You can also edit by referring to commands relatively.
-For example, let’s say that instead of Order generic levitra editing foo, I just wanted to run a word count on it again.
-Instead of typing history and Cheap uk viagra getting the exact number, you can type:
+For example, let’s say that instead of Buy pfizer viagra editing foo, I just wanted to run a word count on it again.
+Instead of typing history and Buy flagyl without prescription getting the exact number, you can type:

 and run the command “two commands ago,” wc foo.
 If you want to run the command immediately before, a shortcut for “run the previous command again” is !!.
 For example,